cliveb/cliveb.github.io/about.md

 permalink: /about/
 ---

-A versatile product manager and engineer accomplished building highly configurable international grade SaaS platforms for supply chain sector with full spectrum software development.
+A versatile product manager accomplished engineering highly configurable international grade cloud computing for supply chain sector with full spectrum software development solving industry problems at scale.

 I also enjoy teaming up to organize both the Seattle GDG (Google Developers Group) and Seattle Scalability distributed systems meetups (2900 and 3700 members).